-Although the level of scope and dates of implementation have frequently been reduced owing to budget restraints, the preparation and maintenance of a master plan at all NASA field facilities is mandated by NASA policy guidelines.
+Although the scope of implementation has frequently been reduced and delayed owing to budget restraints, the preparation and maintenance of a master plan at all NASA field facilities is mandated by NASA policy guidelines.

 The updated NASA JPL Master Plan will support the improvement and development of NASA JPL, TMF, and GDSCC facilities as they relate to the NASA mission, the surrounding communities, security, health and safety, access, natural resources and the environment, sustainability, and aesthetics.
 The undated JPL Master Plan will guide the need for repairs, modernization, upgrades, or new construction and identifies options and solutions to address the needs of NASA's FFRDC.
 Master Plans are not static; however, the updated JPL Master Plan will help guide planners and decision makers: